Astor63/TPS-Mods/Fixes/Supernova Missing Material Fix/ReadMe.md

 ![TPS - Moxxi Signature Elegance Gear](https://imgur.com/2J1QGKs.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

+### Legendary Value fix:

+As the Monetary value, is linked to the *Epic Material* used, I upgrade the Epic (purple) Monetary Value to Legendary Monetary Value.

 ### **Optional Legendary Shield Properties Upgrade**

 There is a toggle option to upgrade the *Material Grade Bonuses* from the *SuperNova* properties: